Friday Following the 2016 Election

 Faces were instantly awash with confusion.
 The relief was palpable.
 Suddenly children ran up on the grass once more.
 Young and old burst into smiles.
 “Thank you,” many murmured as they streamed past us, relieved – and dazed.

 “Honk to stand with us”

-The Mayor and his entourage arrived with TV cameras and quickly slipped inside for the service.
-We stayed right where we were there on the steps, a statement of solidarity with the Muslim community going about their lives rooted in their faith.
+The mayor and his entourage arrived with TV cameras and quickly slipped inside for the service.
+We stayed right where we were, standing in solidarity with the Muslim community going about their lives rooted in faith.
 Soon members of the Jewish community joined us.
 The crowd on the sidewalk grew.
 People introduced themselves.
 Passing cars slowed to decipher the placards.
 Passengers turned to their drivers urging them to honk.
 Honk they did!
-Several of them circling the block to drive by again.
+Several of them circled the block to drive by again.
 Joy began to fill the air.

-And then without warning the service was over and behind us a wave of people poured out into the daylight spilling onto the sidewalk.
-Suddenly people everywhere were reaching out to shake our hands and thank us.
-The man from across the street reappeared in the crowd and carefully, intentionally, went down the line, person by person, shaking hands with each one of us, taking time to look us in the eyes and to see us.
+And then without warning, the service was over.
+From behind us a wave of people poured out into the daylight, spilling onto the sidewalk.
+Suddenly people were everywhere reaching out to shake our hands and thank us.
+The man from across the street reappeared in the crowd.
+Carefully, intentionally, he went down the line, shaking hands with each of us, taking time to look us in the eyes.
 His expression was indescribable.
 Tears flowed.
 Laughter abounded.
-I don’t know who was more empowered – the Muslim population we had come to protect – or each one of us – or even the people in the street who became unintended witnesses to the truth being made manifest before them: that we can stand together to affirm one another and uphold an ethic of common decency even in the darkest of times.
+I don’t know who felt more empowered, the Muslim believers we had come to support or us.
+Or even the people in the street who became unintended witnesses to the truth being made manifest before them.
+We can stand together to affirm one another and uphold an ethic of common decency even in the darkest of times.

 The great Christian theologian Tielhard de Chardin said, “Joy is the most infallible sign of the presence of God.”
 Surely it was that day on the steps of the Islamic Center.